jclain/gitolite-contrib/doc/HostBasedAuth_en.md

 ### option match-repo

 This option matches a host based on the name of the repo.
-It must be used in conjunction with 'map-anonhttp'.
+It must be used in conjunction with `map-anonhttp`.
 First, the repo name is matched with the match-repo regex.
-The host is built from capture groups from the regex and can be used in subsequent 'map-anonhttp' options.
+The host is built from capture groups from the regex and can be used in subsequent `map-anonhttp` options.

-In this example, a repo named 'hosts/HOST/config' is accessible from the host 'HOST.domain':
+In this example, a repo named `hosts/HOST/config` is accessible from the host `HOST.domain`:
 ~~~.gitolite-conf
 repo hosts/..*
     RW+ = user